-Using a toilet in Southeast Asia is kind of like playing a game show on TV.
+Using Asian toilets is kind of like playing a game show on TV.
 You never know what’s behind door number 1.
 Well, after opening many doors, and then quickly closing some, I’ve learned a lot.
 I didn’t think this knowledge was valuable, but after being home for a couple of months, I realized most people really didn’t care what country I’d been to or what temple I visited.
 They only wanted to know the important stuff.
 “What were the toilets like?”
 I know, my friends are far superior in sophistication to yours.
-So here is a little info about every type of toilet I’ve used starting with the best and ending with the worst.
+So, here is a guide to asian toilets including every type of toilet I’ve used starting with the best and ending with the worst.

 The Western Toilet